Master of Accountancy (MACC)

 MACC 663 Fraud and Forensic Accounting 3 Credits

-A course designed to provide a background in all areas of forensic accounting including: fraudulent financial reporting and the detection of fraud, money laundering and transnational flows, courtroom procedures and litigation support, as well as cybercrime.
+This course provides a background in all areas of forensic accounting including: fraudulent financial reporting and the detection of fraud, money laundering and transnational flows, courtroom procedures and litigation support, as well as cybercrime.
 A wide variety of teaching tools are employed including extensive use of the professional literature, case analysis, videos, role playing and text materials.

 Prerequisite(s): completion of the Preliminary Accounting Requirements; this course is required for the Forensic Accounting and Fraud & Forensic Accounting concentrations.